frederic-perez/AmE-dictionary/data/idioms.md

 __nah__ :two: _informal_ No; not really.
 __nail in (someone’s or something’s) coffin__ :two::hammer:
 __naked eye__ _With the naked eye._
-__name names__ :five::hammer: _I will not go naming names here._
+__name names__ :six::hammer: _I will not go naming names here._
-__narrow down__ :two: To pare the number of people or things on a list down to a more manageable or select number.
+__narrow down__ :three: To pare the number of people or things on a list down to a more manageable or select number.
 A noun or pronoun can be used between “narrow” and “down.” _Let’s narrow it down to just our very top choices, otherwise we’ll never pick a place to go._
-__narrow escape__ :three::hammer:
+__narrow escape__ :four::hammer:
 __narrow something down__ If you narrow something down, you reduce the number of possibilities.
 __narrow the gap__
 __natter on__ To talk idly or incessantly. _Now that she can talk, my little girl will just natter on all day long._
 __natural hat trick__ _n_ _sports_ A hat trick in which three goals are scored in succession by one player in one game.
 __navigate__ :five: To carefully and skillfully manage or deal with something that is complex, challenging, or difficult.
 To successfully manage or work through a difficult or complex situation. _I’m not sure how to navigate this awkward conversation with my boss about a raise._ _Navigating difficult relationships._ _Navigating life._
 __nebbish__ A weak, submissive, pitiful person, especially a man.
 Adapted from the Yiddish word _nebekh_. _He’s just a sniveling nebbish, not a real man like you._
+__necessary evil__
 __neck and neck__ :two::hammer:
 __neck of the woods__ :two: A neighborhood or nearby area; the area around where one lives.
 __need (something) (about) as much as (one) needs a hole in the head__ To have absolutely no need or use for something. _I’m perfectly happy having a cell phone that just makes phone calls—I need a fancy new smartphone about as much as I need a hole in the head._